Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Methodology

 \subsection{Topology-aware Score Refinement}

-The trigger scores $S^{i}$ and $S^{l}$ obtained previously have relatively higher values for trigger regions.
-However, they are very noisy since token masks are uniformly sampled without considering the trigger patterns.
-Meanwhile, the contrast between trigger regions and clean regions are not significant, making it hard to determinate a threshold.
+The trigger scores $S^{(i)}$ and $S^{(l)}$ obtained previously have high values for trigger regions.
+Nevertheless, they are still very noisy.
+The difference between scores of trigger regions and clean regions is also small, making it hard to determine a universal threshold for filtering out trigger regions.

-We utilize the topology of triggers to refine scores.
-The procedure is summarized in Alg.~\ref{alg: triggerRefine}.
-Note that backdoor triggers are commonly continuous~\cite{hu2021trigger}.
-We can exploit current trigger scores to generate token masks that cover trigger regions more precisely and reduce the score of clean regions.
-Denote $S^{*}$ as either $S^{i}$ or $S^{l}$.
-Not all scores need to be refined.
-We only focus on the top $L$ tokens that likely contain triggers, with $L=\mathrm{sum}(\llbracket S^{i}\geq 0.2 \rrbracket)$ or $L=\mathrm{sum}(S^{l})$.
-We define a mask $\m_{\rm rf}$ to indicate the $L$ tokens to be refined.
+We utilize the topology of triggers to refine trigger scores.
+Note that backdoor triggers are commonly continuous patterns~\cite{hu2021trigger}.
+The obtained trigger scores indicate possible positions of triggers among the image.
+With the information, we can generate topology-aware MAE masks $\{\m_r\in\{0,1\}^{14\times 14}\}$ that cover trigger regions more precisely than uniformly sampled ones.
+This in turn guides us to enhance the difference between score values of clean regions and trigger regions.
+One issue is that if we apply refinement for all tokens, we may accidentally increase the score values of clean regions in the situation of clean images or clean models.
+To avoid this, we only focus on the top $L$ tokens that likely contain triggers, with $L=\sum_{r,c}\mathbb{I}[S^{(i)}_{r,c}\geq 0.2]$ or $L=\sum_{r,c} S^{(l)}_{r,c}$.
+Equivalently, a meta mask $\m_{\rm rf}\in \{0,1\}^{14\times 14}$ can be defined, whose element is 1 only if the corresponding token belongs to the top $L$ tokens. $\m_{\rm rf}$ thus indicates the regions to be refined.